IAmAThousandTrees/5x5words-asm/README.md

 On each of the nasm files. this should produce file.o as a PIE elf64.
 (the nasm_defaults.inc sets up some macros that let me type {k1z} instead of {k1}{z} for avx512 zeroing-mask predicates, and default the data references to PC-relative addressing for relocatable code.)

+Build newreport.c with gcc or clang, also to .o file

-Then build the c main() file with gcc and link the nasm generated object files.
+Then build the c main file (newfind5x5word.c) with gcc or clang and link the nasm generated object files.

 # Run
 When run in a terminal it expects to find the words_alpha.txt file in the execution directory.